elavia/coupled_bem_acoustic/README.md

 In this file the user can configure its parallel environment (i.e. how much processors he has in the machine running Julia).
 The line `n_cores` define how many cores are added to the main processor.
-For example, in a machine with 4 cores `n_cores=3` is the maximum allowable that makes sense.
+For example, in a machine with 4 cores `n_cores=3` is the allowable maximum value that makes sense.
 I recommend to use as many cores as you can.

 Once loaded the main file, by typing
 ```